Fighting Illini. Fighting Cancer.

 A team of researchers identified a protein that can potentially stop or slow certain cells from suppressing the immune system, paving the way for improved breast cancer therapies.

-Healing Patients Post-Surgery
+Healing Patients after Surgery

 New wound healing technology from the Cancer Center at Illinois could help post-surgical cancer patients recover more quickly.